urakesh661/robotsfileanalyzer/README.md

 Thi script will fetch the robots.txt file of the domain provided and then will access each file mentioned after appending the domain name in the start.

-Keyword "disallow" will be searched in the site and written to file "robotfile_path.txt".Then curl will be run for http and https protocol.
+Keyword "disallow" will be searched in the robots.txt file and then the filenames will be written to file "robotfile_path.txt".Then curl will be run for http and https protocol.